Week 01: LLM Review

 By the end of this session, students will:

-- Understand core concepts and architecture behind large language models (LLMs)
+- Understand core concepts of large language models (LLMs)

 - Distinguish between “Cyborg” and “Centaur” approaches to AI collaboration